devSharma31/habit-heatmap-azure/README.md

 ![Stack](https://img.shields.io/badge/stack-HTML%20%7C%20CSS%20%7C%20JS%20%7C%20AzureFunctions-blue.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-> 365-day, GitHub-style habit grid built in vanilla JS with `localStorage`, PNG/CSV export, and a lightweight backup/restore flow via Azure Function → Azure Blob Storage.
-No full backend server.
+> Habit Heatmap is a small front-end–first project where I rebuilt a GitHub-style contribution grid in vanilla HTML/CSS/JavaScript, wired it to localStorage for offline habit tracking, and then added PNG/CSV export plus a lightweight backup/restore flow using an Azure HTTP Function and Azure Blob Storage.
+It’s designed to be easy to demo and easy to explain in interviews: UI state lives in the browser, and the cloud piece is a single function that just stores JSON snapshots in Blob.

 ---